Electrynth/legion-HQ-2.0/README.md

 # Legion-HQ 2.0
 List builder, inventory manager, card database, event tracker for FFG's Star Wars Legion game.

+# Major Additional Features
+General changes:
+- Major redesign of interface with a focus for mobile users
+- Image optimization for decreased load time
+- Code splitting for decreased load time per page
+List building changes:
+- List URL sharing for users who are not logged in (URL will be in Tabletop Admiral format)
+- Improved image generation for sharing your list via image
+- Option of labeling list as "Competitive" to enable certain features
+- List suggestions based off lists currently in the database New pages:
+- Card database browser
+- Inventory manager for signed-in users
+- A page dedicated towards showing statistics for all lists in the database (i.e. trends and commonalities for lists that are marked as "Competitive")
+- Event tracking page (a la List Fortress for X-Wing)

 # Pages

 ## Home: The home page